 By the time they hit Warner Bros.
-Studios in Burbank, Calif. on May 23 of 1997, the veteran outfit was fully up to speed on both old and new material.
-While tracks like ‘Bleed to Love Her’ and "My Little Demon’ were standouts during the sessions, neither got much of a look once the album was released.
-Instead, fans gravitated toward the newly stripped-down versions of past favorites like ‘Landslide,’ and ‘Silver Springs,’ both of which spent a fair number of weeks on the Adult Contemporary chart.
-‘Landslide’ had the better run of the two, cracking the Top 10 at radio.
+Studios on May 23, 1997 in Burbank, Calif.
+Fleetwood Mac was fully up to speed on both old and new material.
+While tracks like "Bleed to Love Her" and "My Little Demon" were standouts during the sessions, neither got much of a look once the album was released.
+Instead, fans gravitated toward the newly stripped-down versions of past favorites like "Landslide," and "Silver Springs," both of which spent a fair number of weeks on the Adult Contemporary chart.
+"Landslide" had the better run of the two, cracking the Top 10 on radio.

-As for the MTV Special, it was also a rousing success.
-Fans were able to latch back onto such favorites as ‘The Chain,’ ‘Dreams,’ ‘Rihannon,’ ‘You Make Lovin' Fun,’ and ‘Don't Stop,’ and there was an added bonus as the modern day USC Marching Band followed in the footsteps of their predecessors by playing ‘Tusk’ with the group on the recording.
-They also stuck around for ‘Don't Stop.’
+As for the MTV special, it was also a rousing success.
+Fans were able to latch back onto such favorites as "The Chain," "Dreams," "Rihannon," "You Make Lovin' Fun" and "Don't Stop," and there was an added bonus as the modern-day USC marching band followed in the footsteps of their predecessors by playing "Tusk" with Fleetwood Mac on the recording.
+They also stuck around for "Don't Stop."

 Those who eventually purchased the DVD were able to see a fuller version of the actual performance, which also showed off the skills of the various members.
-Lindsey Buckingham worked in a banjo for the song ‘Say You Love Me,’ which also featured Christine McVie on tambourine and John McVie on backing vocals.
-Meanwhile Christine McVie ran through a number of instruments, playing keyboards, piano, accordion, and maracas in addition to her singing.
+Lindsey Buckingham worked in a banjo for the song "Say You Love Me," which also featured Christine McVie on tambourine and John McVie on backing vocals.
+Meanwhile Christine McVie ran through a number of instruments, playing keyboards, piano, accordion, and maracas in addition to singing.

-In keeping with the bit of nostalgia provided with the record, the band offered a few nods to their past work in the cover art for the disc.
-Photographer David LaChappelle snapped a group photo with Mick Fleetwood recreating his pose from the cover of ‘Rumours’ and Lindsey Buckingham holding the cane from the band's self-titled release.
+In keeping with the bit of nostalgia provided with the record, Fleetwood Mac offered a few nods to their past work in the cover art for the disc.
+Photographer David LaChappelle snapped a group photo with Mick Fleetwood recreating his pose from the cover of Rumours and Buckingham holding the cane from the band's 1975 LP.